biniamsea2/Lab01ExceptionHandling/README.md

-# Console Application README Example

-## About Me Quiz
+# Exception Handling & Debugging

 Lab01-Exception-Handling

-*Author: Harry Potter*
+*Author: Biniam Tesfamariam*

 ----

 ## Description
-***[Tell me about your application, should be about a paragraph]*** This is a C# console application that will ask a user several questions about me, the developer.
-There are multiple question types ranging from inputting a number to True or False.
-At the end of the game the user receives their total score.
+This is a C# console application that creates a math game.
+It takes user input, manipulates data, and utilizes error handling, by following the given the specifications.

+#Program Specifications
+Your solution should include the following:
+Main Method
+StartSequence Method
+Populate Method
+GetSum Method
+GetProduct Method
+GetQuotient

 ---